agryaznov/candle-auction-ink/README.md

   - auction owner is paid by recieving the winning bid amount.

 **Candle-fashioned**
-- Major feature what makes this auction _candle-fashioned_ is the randomness of winning sample selection.
-  The contract allows you to configure the source of this randomness (see [entropy module](src/entropy.rs)).
-By default, it uses `ink_env::random()` function which in turn utilizes [randomness-collective-flip](https://github.com/paritytech/substrate/blob/v3.0.0/frame/randomness-collective-flip/src/lib.rs#L113).
 - In order to make *candle* logic possible, we also store `winning_data` in featured *StorageVec* which holds bids for every *sample*.
 - *Sample* is a number of consequent blocks identifying a time interval inside *Ending period*.
   In *PoC* version, sample equals to a single block.
 This could be enhanced later to be a configurable parameter.
 - The *winning sample* (i.e. in which candle "went out") will be selected retrospectively after *Ending period* ends.
+- Major feature what makes this auction _candle-fashioned_ is the randomness of winning sample selection.
+  The contract allows you to configure the source of this randomness (see [entropy module](src/entropy.rs)).
+By default, it uses `ink_env::random()` function which in turn utilizes [randomness-collective-flip](https://github.com/paritytech/substrate/blob/v3.0.0/frame/randomness-collective-flip/src/lib.rs#L113) module.
+The latter provides generator of low-influence random values based on the block hashes from the last `81` blocks.
+It means that when using this particular random function, it is required to wait at least 81 blocks after the last block of *Ending* period until invoking the function to get a random block inside that period.

 Please see [cargo docs](#check-the-docs-out) and comments in code for deeper details.